Canadian Siberian Expeditionary Force: Trade and business

 Two Canadian gunners pose alongside Russian sleigh drivers.

 The belief that the Bolshevik revolution would be unsuccessful and lead to business and trade opportunities led the Canadian government to appoint the Canadian Siberian Economic Commission in an October 1918 order-in-council, led by trade commissioner Dana Wilgress.
 The Royal Bank of Canada opened a banking branch in Vladivostok; three employees, and a "57 ton prefabricated bank building were dispatched from Vancouver for Siberia on November 28, 1918".
 The prefab bank building was not used, however, and the branch was closed in October 1919, after the withdrawal of the Canadian and British troops.

 Support and opposition in Canada

-The force was authorized by the Privy Council in early August 1918 after Prime Minister Robert Borden's agreement to support the deployment.
+The force was authorized by the Privy Council in early August 1918 after Borden's agreement to support the deployment.
 The departure of the troops was further delayed by unsuccessful attempts to raise a volunteer force, and there were mutinous events in Victoria prior to departure.
 There was strong criticism of the campaign from labour and the public, including farmers in the prairie provinces, and from the Toronto Globe newspaper.